 Mistake #5.
 Trusting Yourself.

 Practical Advice: Be vigilant, and whether you think you are not worthy of hacker’s attention, or you think you are too cool for school – don’t make assumptions that can compromise your business computers, and – in turn – your business.
 Keep up with updates necessary to protect your business.
-In our busy everyday lives it is easy to under-estimate our schedule and rely on our memory to take care of it in a minute, tomorrow, when you are back from the conference… Remember that every minute your computer has inadequate layer of protection, it is vulnerable to malicious software.
-Make it a habit to check if your anti-virus and operational system are up-to-date; consult your trusted IT adviser about Managed Services options and Data Backup – if you don’t have any, get them it now!
+In our busy everyday lives, it is easy to under-estimate our schedule and rely on our memory to take care of it in a minute, tomorrow when you are back from the conference… Remember that every minute your computer has an inadequate layer of protection, it is vulnerable to malicious software.
+Make it a habit to check if your anti-virus and operating system are up-to-date; consult your trusted IT advisor about Managed Services options and Data Backup – if you don’t have any, get them it now!

 If you are in New Jersey/New York area, you can call us at 201-493-1414 to speak about our IT services, or request more information about our Managed Services and Tech Support.

 Does Your Business Computer Network Need a Health Checkup?